Top Dietitian-Approved Third-Party Supplements

 8. Thorne Craving & Stress Support

-• Certified By: NSF GMP
+• Certified by: NSF

 9. Jarrow Formulas B-Right Complex

-• Certified By: USP GMP
+• Certified by: NSF GMP

 10. Thorne Creatine

-• Certified By: NSF Certified for Sport
+• Certified by: NSF Certified for Sport

 You can find several of these on my Amazon Storefront.